Aztlán: Places postulated as Aztlán

-During the 1960s, Mexican intellectuals began to seriously speculate about the possibility that Mexcaltitán de Uribe was the mythical city of Aztlán.
-One of the first to consider Aztlán being linked to the Nayaritian island was historian Alfredo Chavero towards the end of the 19th century.
+During the 1960s, Mexican intellectuals began to seriously speculate about the possibility that Mexcaltitán de Uribe in Nayarit was the mythical city of Aztlán.
+One of the first to consider Aztlán being associated with the island was historian Alfredo Chavero towards the end of the 19th century.
 Historical investigators after his death tested his proposition and considered it valid, among them Wigberto Jiménez Moreno.
-This hypothesis is still up for debate.
+This hypothesis is still debated.

+Some scholars argue it is nearly or completely impossible to find the true location of Aztlán, due to all the conflicting accounts and narratives.

 Etymology

-The meaning of the name Aztlan is uncertain.
+The meaning of the name Aztlán is uncertain.
 One suggested meaning is "place of Herons" or "place of egrets"—the explanation given in the Crónica Mexicáyotl—but this is not possible under Nahuatl morphology: "place of egrets" is Aztatlan.
 Other proposed derivations include "place of whiteness" and "at the place in the vicinity of tools", sharing the āz- element of words such as teponāztli, "drum" (from tepontli, "log").

-Use by the Chicano movement
+Used as symbolism by Chicano movement

-The concept of Aztlán as the place of origin of the pre-Columbian Mexican civilization has become a symbol for various Mexican nationalist and indigenous movements.
+The concept of Aztlán as the place of origin of Mexican civilization has become a rallying symbol for various Chicano nationalist movements.

-In 1969 the notion of Aztlan was introduced by the poet Alurista (Alberto Baltazar Urista Heredia) at the National Chicano Youth Liberation Conference held in Denver, Colorado by the Crusade for Justice.
-There he read a poem, which has come to be known as the preamble to El Plan de Aztlan or as "El Plan Espiritual de Aztlan" due to its poetic aesthetic.
-For some Chicanos, Aztlan refers to the Mexican territories annexed by the United States as a result of the Mexican–American War of 1846–1848.
-Aztlán became a symbol for activists who believe they have a legal and primordial right to the land.
-In order to exercise this right, some members of the Chicano movement propose that a new nation be created, a República del Norte.
+In 1969 the notion of Aztlán was introduced by the poet Alurista (Alberto Baltazar Urista Heredia) at the National Chicano Youth Liberation Conference held in Denver, Colorado by the Crusade for Justice.
+There he read a poem, which has come to be known as the preamble to El Plan de Aztlán or as "El Plan Espiritual de Aztlán" due to its poetic aesthetic.
+For some Chicanos, Aztlán refers to the Mexican territories conquered by the United States as a result of the Mexican–American War of 1846–1848.
+Aztlán became a symbol for activists who allege that they have a legal and primordial right to the land.
+Some promoters of the Chicanos propose that a new ethnocentric government overthrow and replace the respective United States governments in the Southwest region, a República del Norte.

-Aztlán is also the name of the Chicano studies journal published out of the UCLA Chicano Studies Research Center.
+Aztlán is also the name of the Chicano studies journal published by the UCLA Chicano Studies Research Center.

+Aztlán has been used for Chicanos to associate with their heritage and past.
+The myth has become a sort of shared memory that has united many people in the diasporic community.
+Like the Aztecs, Mexican-Americans migrated out of their homeland to seek a better life or more opportunities.
+Some Chicanos feel that they are repeating what their ancestors did or at least they feel a symbolic association with the myth.
+Many Chicanos simply consider Aztlán as a spiritual guiding force rather than a tangible location.